barclayn/microsoft-365-docs/microsoft-365/admin/create-groups/restore-deleted-group.md

 - Power BI [Classic workspace](/power-bi/collaborate-share/service-create-workspaces)

 > [!NOTE]
 > This article describes restoring only Microsoft 365 groups.
-All other groups cannot be restored once deleted.
+Soft-delete is available for both M365 groups with assigned membership and M365 groups with dynamic membership.
+At this time, soft delete is not available for security groups.

 ## Restore a group